Taylor Healthcare Consulting, Inc.

 Matthew TraubMatthew worked in both the UK and Canada before returning to his home city to form a core part of Allies and Morrisons Cambridge team.
 An historic city undergoing rapid change, Cambridge offers a fantastic canvas upon which to combine his sensitive, contextual approach to design with his passion for progressive, sustainable construction.
 Matthew has contributed to the Old/Press Mill Lane Masterplan and delivered a new graduate campus for King’s College at Cranmer Road, which will be the first collegiate Passivhaus project and the largest Passivhaus development in Cambridge.
 He is now leading a project to deliver low energy graduate housing for St Johns College.
 As a qualified Passivhaus designer, he holds a master’s degree in architecture from the University of Sheffield.

-German VaismanGerman currently works at WSP Canada bringing a wealth of knowledge helping the teams bridging the gap between building sciences, energy use and sustainability.
+German VaismanGerman is an independent consultant and designer that helps teams bridging the gap between building sciences, energy use and sustainability.
+He worked at Hariri Pontarini Architects, Coolearth Architecture and WSP Canada.
 He oversaw the envelope design and energy analysis of the first Net Zero Daycare for the City of Toronto currently under construction.
 The building achieved the higher levels of the new Toronto Green Standard and was the first submission of the Version 3 of the standard back in 2018.
-He designed the first Enerphit project in Canada and he is currently involved in multiple low energy and Passive House projects.
+He designed and oversaw the construction of what might become the first Enerphit project in Canada and he is currently involved in multiple low energy and Passive House projects.
 He has presented projects in The Building Show in Toronto and in previous Passive House conferences in Canada and the USA.

 Graeme VerhulstGraeme Verhulst Principal Waymark Architecture, Architect AIBC, MRAIC, CPHD Graeme is a founding principal of Waymark Architecture and a keen advocate for advanced building science.
 He is one of the first architects in BC trained to design to the stringent International Passive House Standard, the world’s leading approach to energy in buildings.
 Graeme is also past chair of the Vancouver Island Chapter of the AIBC and sits on the Township of Esquimalt's Design Review Committee.
 Graeme has extensive speaking experience including most recent engagements at the 2017 New Horizons in Civil Engineering Conference, 2018 Woods Solution Conference, 2018 Passive House Conference and the 2019 International Passive House Conference.